umr-lops/coloc_sat/docs/installation.rst

 Stable release
 --------------

-Installing coloc_sat, can be done with conda and pip:
+Installing coloc_sat, can be done with conda, mamba and pip:

 Using pip
 ~~~~~~~~~

+`xsar` is a dependency of **coloc_sat** that depends on `GDAL`.
+To avoid conflicts during the installation of **coloc_sat**, gdal must be installed beforehand using conda.

 Run this command in your terminal:

 .. code-block:: console

+    $ conda install -c conda-forge gdal
     $ pip install coloc-sat

 This is the preferred method to install sar_coloc, as it will always install the most recent stable release.